 Making up 22% of the campus community, the Office of Sorority & Fraternity Life provides educational opportunities, fosters collaborative relationships, and empowers students to uphold a mentality of ethical leadership and citizenship.

-*Please note that all statistics have been pulled from the 2018-19 Annual Report.
+*Please note: All statistics have been pulled from the 2018-19 Annual Report.